About the Journal

 Frequency of publication : 4 times a year

-Publisher : Masyarakat Linguistik Indonesia (MLI) Universitas Andalas
+Publisher : Fakultas Ilmu Budaya Universitas Andalas

 Address : Fakultas Ilmu Budaya, Universitas Andalas, Kampus Limau Manis , Padang, Provinsi Sumatera Barat

-Accreditation : Grade 2 (Sinta 2) - Indonesian Ministry of Research, Technology and Higher Education
+Accreditation : Grade 1 (Sinta 1) - Indonesian Ministry of Research, Technology and Higher Education

 Focus: